Director: Khurram Hussain, Ph.D. (Yale University)

-The Humanities Center fosters interdisciplinary research activity in several ways.
-Faculty, graduate students, and undergraduates may apply for funding to support reading groups, colloquia, conferences and visiting speakers.
-Graduate students may apply for modest financial support to enable them to travel to present research at academic conferences.
-Summer, Individual and Collaborative Research Grants are available for faculty and graduate students.
-The objective of these grants is twofold:
+Supporting scholarly research is at the core of the Humanities Center mission.
+In the past, faculty, graduate students, and undergraduates have applied for funding to support reading groups, colloquia, conferences and visiting speakers.
+Graduate students have also received modest financial support to enable them to travel to present research at academic conferences.
+Summer, Individual and Collaborative Research Grants have also been available for faculty and graduate students.
+The objective of these grants has been twofold:

 - to strengthen the intellectual community of Lehigh’s scholars in the Humanities and